DSB-Innovation2070/Boghianite-S-v2.2-Master-Blueprint/README.md

 The AXION Project: Boghianite-S v2.2 Master Blueprint Operational Overview

-This repository functions as the official digital repository for the Boghianite-S v2.2 Living Structural Metamaterial Architecture, an independent research endeavor developed within the overarching framework of The AXION Project.
+This repository functions as the official digital archive for the Boghianite-S v2.2 Living Structural Metamaterial Architecture, an independent research endeavor developed within the overarching framework of The AXION Project.

 The primary objective of this repository is to provide a centralized location for the core technical asset, ensuring a verified point of access for independent verification and analytical review.
 Metadata Profile